-The class teacher and the Inclusion Manager assess and monitor the children's progress in line with existing school practices.
+The class teacher and the Director of Inclusion assess and monitor the children's progress in line with existing school practices.
 This is an ongoing process.
 Outside agencies may be used to contribute towards/carry out assessments.

-The Inclusion Manager works closely with parents and teachers to plan an appropriate programme of support.
+The Director of Inclusion works closely with parents and teachers to plan an appropriate programme of support.

 The assessment of children reflects as far as possible their participation in the whole curriculum of the school.
-The class teacher and the Inclusion Manager can break down the assessment into smaller steps in order to aid progress and provide detailed and accurate indicators.
+The class teacher and the Director of Inclusion can break down the assessment into smaller steps in order to aid progress and provide detailed and accurate indicators.

 A range of advice is sought before making a formal statement.
 The needs of the child are considered to be paramount in this.
-The Inclusion Manager co-ordinates the school's response when a child is being assessed for a Statement and at subsequent Annual Reviews.
+The Director of Inclusion co-ordinates the school's response when a child is being assessed for an Education Health Care Plan and at subsequent Annual Reviews.